Home » Student Loan Forgiveness

 Future forbearance option: How buying back forbearance works for PSLF

-This new option will allow forbearance to count toward PSLF if you’re willing to pay for it.
+This new option allows forbearance to count toward PSLF if you’re willing to pay for it.
 Basically, you’ll pay what your income-driven repayment plan payment would have been if you weren’t placed in forbearance.
 In turn, you’ll receive PSLF or IDR forgiveness credit for being “in repayment” status during qualifying months.

 Keep in mind your required payment with an IDR plan could be as low as $0, depending on your income and other factors during that forbearance period.